Sunshine-718/AlphaZero/README.md

 pip install -r requirements.txt
 ```
 Pytorch official website: [click here](https://pytorch.org)
-If you prefer to run this code beyond cuda device, just simply run the code below to install the cpu version of Pytorch.
+If you prefer to run this code beyond cuda device, just simply run the code below to install the __CPU version__ of Pytorch.
 ``` shell
 pip install torch
 ```